 The Occupational Safety and Health Administration (OSHA) has just issued a reminder to employers that they need to protect their workers from the potentially deadly effects of exposure to carbon monoxide.
 Winter is a prime season for carbon monoxide poisoning, as buildings are closed up tight against the cold.
-And, indeed, there have recently been incidents in which people have been poisoned by carbon monoxide from portable generators and other combustion engines being used in enclosed spaces.
+There have recently been incidents in which people have been poisoned by carbon monoxide from portable generators and other combustion engines used in enclosed spaces.

 Carbon monoxide is a colorless and odorless gas that can be toxic.
 Symptoms of overexposure vary between victims, but can include:

-OSHA warns that carbon monoxide, in sufficient amounts, can overcome a person in mere minutes, causing a loss of consciousness and eventual suffocation.
-Severe overexposure can result in coma, neurological damage and even death.
+OSHA warns that carbon monoxide, in sufficient amounts, can overcome a person in mere minutes, resulting in loss of consciousness and eventual suffocation.
+Severe overexposure can result in a coma, neurological damage, and even death.

 If you begin to feel symptoms of carbon monoxide exposure, avoid overexertion and promptly leave the contaminated area.